Apicurio/apicurio-registry-operator/README.md

 Installation
 ---

-If you are testing on `minikube`, you can use the following commands to deploy and undeploy the operator, respectively, with an example CR:
+If you are testing on Minikube, you can use the following commands to deploy and undeploy the operator, respectively, with an example CR:

 ```